osteele/p5-server/docs/proxy-cache.md

 necessary to run the sketches that you view.
 At any later point, you can view the same sketches without an internet connection.

-The `p5 cache warm` command can also be used to pre-load the cache with import paths for p5.js and its community libraries, and with the resources that the p5 server itself uses to display, for example, directory pages, the split-screen browser, and error pages.
+The `p5 proxy-cache warm` command can also be used to pre-load the cache with import paths for p5.js and its community libraries, and with the resources that the p5 server itself uses to display, for example, directory pages, the split-screen browser, and error pages.

 ## Disabling the Cache